 Avoid overloading short term memory by promoting an 'essentials only' approach to cognitive load.
 Independent practice and spaced recall help transfer knowledge into long term memory.
 Prior knowledge is ascertained so that connections can be made through interleaving to build on student schemas as they learn.
 Well planned lessons in which learning aims are clear and shared with all students enabling them to understand the purpose of their learning and how to make progress.
 The acquisition of new knowledge and skills is reinforced through knowledge retrieval, spaced learning and interleaving.
+Independent learning is then focused on the idea that memory is the building block of successful learning.
 Misconceptions are recognised and planned for.